momomo/momomo.com.example.app.Crypto.based.on.hibernate.libraries/README.md

     });
 }
 ```
-We also added a couple more methods, just as examples on what else we can do:
+We also added a couple more methods, just as examples on what else we can do, although never invoked:

 ```java
 // Return all the historic data within polkadot table